salesforce/reactive-grpc/reactor/README.md

 ```
 And add the following dependency: `"com.salesforce.servicelibs:reactor-grpc-stub:${reactiveGrpcVersion}"`

 *At this time, Reactor-gRPC with Gradle only supports bash-based environments.
-Windows users will need to build using Windows Subsystem for Linux (win 10), Gitbash, or Cygwin.*
+Windows users will need to build using
+Windows Subsystem for Linux (win 10) or invoke the Maven protobuf plugin with Gradle.*

 Usage
 =====